1340 Assistant Director of Human Resources, Performance Management

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-2. Provides consultation to employees and supervisors regarding performance and employee conduct, assists with facilitating progressive discipline and grievance procedures, provides counseling and support for performance issues and complaints, conducts or provides support for investigations, and resolves employee relations problems formally and informally.
+2. Key point of contact for providing consultation to employees and supervisors regarding performance and employee conduct, assists with facilitating progressive discipline and grievance procedures, provides counseling and support for performance issues and complaints, conducts or provides support for investigations, and resolves employee relations problems formally and informally.
+Ensures processes follow University policies and procedures, state and federal laws along with regulations.

-5. Ensures Appraisal and Development Plan processes comply with University policy by monitoring compliance, consulting with department heads and supervisors on appropriate goals and performance measures, reviewing the evaluation forms for completeness and accuracy, advising supervisors and employees, and assists with the Performance Improvement Plan (PIP) process.
+6. Ensures Appraisal and Development Plan processes comply with University policy by monitoring compliance, consulting with department heads and supervisors on appropriate goals and performance measures, reviewing the evaluation forms for completeness and accuracy, advising supervisors and employees, and assists with the Performance Improvement Plan (PIP) process.
+Provide reports and analysis of processes to leadership on the status of the Appraisal and Development Plan (ADP) process.

-8. Assists in managing funds by preparing and maintaining the designated portion of the Office of Human Resources budget, assesses the cost effectiveness of programs through standard cost benefit analyses and cost evaluations, and provides recommendations for optimum utilization of funds that exhibit good stewardship in the expenditure of funds and meeting University goals.
+11. Assists in managing funds for the designated portion of the Office of Human Resources budget, assesses the cost effectiveness of programs through standard cost benefit analyses and cost evaluations, and provides recommendations for optimum utilization of funds that exhibit good stewardship in the expenditure of funds and meeting University goals.

-11. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, attending training and/or courses as directed by the supervisor, and maintaining appropriate continuing education and certification requirements.
+14. Remains competent and current on best Human Resources practices, technology advances, and software programs through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, attending training and/or courses as directed by the supervisor, and maintaining appropriate continuing education and certification requirements.

 SUPERVISION

-The Assistant Director of Human Resources, Performance Management is supervised by the Director of Human Resources and supervises assigned employees.
+The Assistant Director of Human Resources, is supervised by the Director of Human Resources and supervises assigned employees.

 OFFICE OF HUMAN RESOURCES